 Because it can progress so quickly, there is no staging system for AML.
 Doctors generally characterize the disease as newly diagnosed or in remission.

 Treatment is divided into two phases.
 The goal of the first phase, called induction, is to kill as many cancer cells as possible and achieve remission (a state where there is no evidence of disease in the body).
-The second phase (called post-remission, consolidation, or continuation therapy) is designed to eliminate any undetectable leukemia cells to prevent the leukemia from coming back.
+The second phase — called post-remission, consolidation, or continuation therapy — is designed to eliminate any undetectable leukemia cells to prevent the leukemia from coming back.

 Phases I and II of treatment may include the following therapies alone or in combination:

 - Chemotherapy.
 This is the use of special drugs to kill the cancer cells.
-Several chemotherapy drugs are often combined to attack the cancer cells in different ways.
+Often, several drugs are combined to attack the cancer cells in different ways.

 - Chemotherapy through lumbar puncture.
-This procedure, known as intrathecal (IT) chemotherapy, delivers chemotherapy drugs directly to the cerebrospinal fluid, where cancerous cells can collect.
+This procedure, known as intrathecal (IT) chemotherapy, delivers the drugs directly to the cerebrospinal fluid, where cancerous cells can collect.

 - All-trans retinoic acid (ATRA).
-This vitamin A treatment is sometimes given alongside chemotherapy to kids with acute promyelocytic leukemia (APL), a subtype of AML.
+This vitamin A treatment is sometimes given along with chemotherapy to kids with acute promyelocytic leukemia (APL), a subtype of AML.

 - Arsenic trioxide.
 This substance (an inorganic compound) is also used to treat kids with APL.